What is PCI Compliance? 12 Requirements & More

 Best Practices for Meeting PCI-DSS Compliance, According to 18 PCI-DSS Experts & Security Professionals

-The Payment Card Industry Data Security Standard (PCI-DSS) aims to enhance security for consumers by setting guidelines for any company that accepts, stores, processes, or transmits credit card information — regardless of the number of transactions or the size of those transactions.
+The Payment Card Industry Data Security Standard (PCI-DSS) aims to enhance security for consumers by setting guidelines for any company that accepts, stores, processes, or transmits credit card information and credit card transactions — regardless of the number of transactions or the size of those transactions.
 Because of that, there are thousands of organizations spanning practically every industry that must comply with these standards.

 Maintaining compliance is a top priority.
 To learn more about what companies need to know and do to ensure compliance with PCI-DSS, we reached out to a panel of InfoSec pros and asked them to answer this question: